William-Robert-Robertson/WildCamera/README.md

 ### **13. Copyright**

 Text Copyright © 2025 Will Robertson
-Licenced under AGPL 3.0 or later
+Texh licenced under AGPL 3.0 or later

-Photography and videography Copyright Stiftung Wildstation Landshut, Goedele Verbeylen and Will Robertson.
+Photography and videography copyright © Stiftung Wildstation Landshut, Goedele Verbeylen and Will Robertson.

 ### **Note**